Tyler Seguin Game Preview: Stars vs. Flames

 Seguin Stats vs. the Flames

-- The Flames are 23rd in goals allowed, conceding 64 total goals (3.4 per game) in the NHL.
+- On the defensive side, the Flames are allowing 72 total goals (3.3 per game) which ranks 22nd in the NHL.

 |2023-2024 Season